Have a set of watercolor pencils sitting on a shelf collecting dust because you haven’t a clue how to use them?

 It is definitely much easier to work small if that’s what you enjoy.

-The supplies you need are not super expensive (depending on the brand but you can get a 24 pack of crayola colored pencils, royal langnickel brushes and Canson a paper pad to get you started for about $35-40 USD.
+The needed supplies are not super expensive (depending on the brand but you can get a 24 pack of crayola colored pencils, royal langnickel brushes and Canson a paper pad to get you started for about $35-40 USD.

 You can also get a Prismacolor set, Grumbacher brushes and Canson paper for under $100 if you wish to start out with higher end brands.